dylanjones784/Markdown-Guide/BestPractiseGuide.md

 A pitfall the example above can face is the over-expression of relationships between the different resources that are exposed.
 For example, each book has an author, and a client could navigate to a specific author via the path /books/*/{id}/author/, but it could also go in the other direction and the association between the author and each of their books could be retrieved via the path /authors/*/{name}.
 Building your API around these associations will quickly lead to confusion and become far larger than the scope originally required, to which the REST solution would be to use HATEOAS to enhance the discoverability of the resources in the API and how they can be manipulated.

-## Resource Discovery (HATEOAS)
+## Resource Discovery
+Resource discoverability is at the heart of our design principles for creating REST APIs.

-HATEOAS, or Hypermedia as the Engine of Application State, is a primary constraint of the REST architecture and furthers the discoverability of the different resources and services available without the prior knowledge on the extent of the APIs services.
+HATEOAS, or Hypermedia as the Engine of Application State, is an architectural constraint of REST and is unique from other network architectures.
+We can use HATEOAS to enable resource and service discoverability for our clients without them requiring prior knowledge on the API.

 The term “hypermedia” refers to content that contains any link to any other forms of media, mainly text, images, or movies.

-As stated in <hyperlink to Resource Hierarchy>, the relationships of resources and their exposure to clients can have multiple paths to get the same data.
-This should be avoided at all costs, for it is assuming that the client knows every endpoint and functionality rather than providing them with the information required to navigate the API services successfully.
+Using REST, we can include hypermedia links in an API response to show clients related resources dynamically.
+Each HTTP GET request should return the information to find the resources directly related to the requested object.
+We do this through using hyperlinks in the response, and they provide enough information for the client to describe what operations can be done on each of the related resources.

-For example, the client has made a GET request to retrieve a specific book from the API, the response body should also contain links to extra functionality that can be done on that resource.
+For example, if a client makes a request to retrieve a collection of books available in the system, the response will contain extra links that contains the information necessary to discover directly related resources and services.

 **EXAMPLE**